Free Missouri Public Records (Search Information Databases)

 Source: Census Bureau

-Missouri vital records are not entirely public records- Missouri Uniform Vital Statistics Law prohibits access to these records to only specified individuals.8 Only individuals that are party to the record, like the record holder (the subject of the record) or a family member may have access to a vital record.
+Only individuals that are party to the record, like the record holder (the subject of the record) or a family member may have access to a vital record.
 For example, a family member will have access to the death record of a deceased individual.
 This is in order to protect the privacy of citizens and ensure data integrity.

-Vital records are maintained by the MDHSS and are retrieved from the Bureau of Vital Statistics in Jefferson City.
+Vital records are maintained by the Missouri Department of Health & Senior Service (MDHSS) and are retrieved from the Bureau of Vital Statistics in Jefferson City.
 They may also be retrieved from the county level.
-Individuals requesting these records will need to furnish the following information to the MDHSS:

-• Full name on the record
+• Full Name on the Record

-• Date of the record, e.g. DOB
+• Date of the Record (e.g. DOB)

-• Location of the record, e.g. locale of birth
+• Location of the Record (e.g. locale of birth)

-• Father and mother’s name, including maiden name
+• Father and Mother’s name (including maiden name)

-• Purpose of the request
+• Purpose of the Request

-• Relationship to the record holder if applicable
+• Relationship to the Record Holder (if applicable)

-• Contact information
+• Contact Information

-Birth Certificates and Death Certificates
+Birth & Death Certificates

 Birth certificates and death certificates are available to owners of the record.
 They may be requested at the county level in which the birth or death occurred; an online directory of the counties is here.